Lake Park private school implements 4-day school week

 That thought led her to the idea of a Monday through Thursday schedule.

-“I started to think what can I do as a school owner for teacher retention?
-I started researching and came across a 4 day school week,” said Collum.
-“I think what we are in right now with this teacher shortage is across all boards.
+"I started to think what can I do as a school owner for teacher retention?
+I started researching and came across a four-day school week," Collum said.
+"I think what we are in right now with this teacher shortage is across all boards.
 Public, private, charter.
-The district has so many teachers, they are looking for 800 plus right now, and we struggle, we are a small private school.”
+The district has so many teachers, they are looking for 800-plus right now, and we struggle.
+We are a small, private school."

 They tested it out in January and it stuck.
 Collum said for the first time ever, all her teachers are returning.

-“Great selling point for sure,” said Alexa Hernandez, the lead high school teacher at Coastal.
-“I love it, especially for being a new mom.”
+"Great selling point, for sure," Alexa Hernandez, the lead high school teacher at Coastal, said.
+"I love it, especially for being a new mom."

 Hernandez said teachers always bring work home.